Mitigating algorithmic errors in quantum optimization through energy extrapolation: Methods

-The ``classical shadow" technique can reduce this cost efficiently~\cite{huang2020predicting, huang2021efficient}.
-If we construct shadows via random Pauli measurements and use them to predict the local expectation values, the number of required measurements are of order $\mathcal{O}(3^k\log (m))$ for energy terms, and of order $\mathcal{O}(3^{2k}\log (m^2))$ for variance terms.
-When $k$ is fixed ($k \sim \mathcal{O}(1)$), the additional measurement overhead is a constant that does not increase with $n$.
+A technique called \textit{classical shadow}, which has been used for hardware error mitigation~\cite{seif2022shadow}, can reduce this cost efficiently~\cite{huang2020predicting, huang2021efficient}.
+In our protocol, if we construct shadows via random Pauli measurements and use them to predict the local expectation values simultaneously, the number of required measurements are of order $\mathcal{O}(3^k\log (m)/\epsilon^2)$ for estimating local energy terms $\operatorname{Tr}(\rho_f h[j])$ up to additive error $\epsilon$, and are of order $\mathcal{O}(3^{2k}\log (m^2)/\epsilon^2)$ for estimating local variance terms $\operatorname{Tr}(\rho_f h[i]h[j])$ up to $\epsilon$.
+When $k$ is finite and fixed, the additional measurement overhead is a constant that does not increase with $n$.

-Note that neither the time method nor the variance method depends on the QA schedule $f(t)$ and $g(t)$.
-Our protocols can be applied to QA on arbitrary paths, e.g., QA with a midanneal pausing~\cite{chen2020and}.
+Note that neither the infinite-time extrapolation nor the zero-variance extrapolation depends on the QA schedule $f(t)$ and $g(t)$.
+Our protocols can be applied to QA on arbitrary paths, $e.g.$, QA with a midanneal pausing~\cite{chen2020and}.